Grouting Porous Tiles

 If your kitchen or bathroom tiles have gaps between them larger than they should be, worry not, grouting is the perfect solution to your DIY dilemma.
-However, do not take this step in completing your tile installation lightly since a well executed grouting can save you from constant maintenance and cleaning.
+However, do not take this step in completing your tile installation lightly since well-executed grouting can save you from constant maintenance and cleaning.

 The kind of grout you use to fill the grout joints will depend on their width.
 Between large tiles with a gap of greater than 1/8 inches, use sanded grout.
-Grout joints with width less than 1/8 inches will require non-sanded grout.
-Using a light colored grout like white will bring out the tile color.
-Dark colored grouts enhance the pattern of the tiles but it is not a wise option if you made mistakes during installation.
+Grout joints with a width of fewer than 1/8 inches will require non-sanded grout.
+Using a light-colored grout like white will bring out the tile color.
+Dark-colored grouts enhance the pattern of the tiles but it is not a wise option if you made mistakes during installation.
 Mix the powdered grout with either water or latex additive depending on the manufacturer’s instruction on the grout bag.

 Seal the tiles before grouting since this will make the excess grout come off easier.
 Use a tile sponge and seal the floor in one go.
 Wait at least 24 hours to let it dry.
 Using a slightly wet mop, clean the floor and remove any dirt stuck in the grout joints.

-Let the grout be for a period 2 to 3 days.
+Let the grout set up for a period of 2 to 3 days.
 Caulk the expansion joints mentioned earlier and do not be afraid to use your finger to push it in.
 Wait another 3 days and seal the joints using a sponge.
-Finally apply the penetrating sealer only on the grout joints and not on the tiles.
+Finally, apply the penetrating sealer only on the grout joints and not on the tiles.